sabbellajahnavireddy/message-queues-technical-paper/focus_management.md

 5. Put all small tasks together

-- Group all low-brain tasks—like replying to messages, checking emails, or form-filling—into one or two fixed slots.
+- Group all low-brain tasks like replying to messages, checking emails, or form-filling—into one or two fixed slots.
 This stops these tiny things from interrupting you every hour and lets you protect long stretches of focus.

 ## 4. What are the dangers of social media, in brief?